material-motion/material-motion/starmap/README.md

 # Material Motion Starmap

-This document describes a system that will empower creators with the language and tools needed to describe and implement rich, interactive motion on any platform.
-Within, we explore [essential primitives](specifications/primitives), [software design patterns](specifications/pattern), [motion runtimes](specifications/runtime), and more.
+Material Motion's purpose is to empower creators with the language and tools needed to describe and implement rich interactive motion on any platform.
 Initially, we will be supporting Android, iOS, and the web.

 This is a starmap.
 It defines high-level goals and identifies patterns.
 It is not the API documentation for any particular solution.
 [Join our Discord channel](https://discord.gg/ZJyGXza) to chat with the team.